manifold-inc/targon/docs/miner/installing-targonos.md

 ## What you need

-- A UEFI machine with the TEE (Intel TDX) enabled in BIOS (see [BIOS configuration](#bios-configuration)), a TPM 2.0, and GPUs.
+- A UEFI machine with the TEE (Intel TDX or AMD SEV-SNP) enabled in BIOS (see [BIOS configuration](#bios-configuration)), a TPM 2.0, and GPUs.
 The machine must match one of the [supported hardware configurations](miner.md#supported-hardware-configurations) — the installer's hardware verification step rejects anything that doesn't.